brandur/sorg/content/fragments-drafts/pgtestdb.md

 But it's not because schemas are that much faster.
 River's test helpers have a useful optimization in that they'll create as many test schemas as Go's instantaneous parallelization requires, but keep them pooled as test cases finish.
 If an unclaimed schema is ready, a test case will clean and reuse it instead of generating a new one from scratch [1].

 This is a little easier said than done because you need to think about details like schema version -- i.e. when testing across schema versions, each test case must only reuse a schema on the same version it expects.
-This is very doable of course, but takes a little thought.
+This is very doable, of course, but takes a little thought.
 I wrote River's implementation pre-LLM, and it took me a few days to squeeze all the bugs out.

 I mention reuse because it could be done with pgtestdb as well, potentially as part of the package, or as an augmentation in projects that call into it.
-100 ms to bootstrap a test database is pretty fast, but if you're building a full application that's going to have 10,000 tests, ideally you want a test set up on the order of 10x faster than that (0-10 ms, the lower the better).
+100 ms to bootstrap a test database is pretty fast, but if you're building a full application that's going to have 10,000 tests, ideally you want a test setup on the order of 10x faster than that (0-10 ms, the lower the better).

 [1] If a test case fails, its schema isn't reused, leaving the state available for inspection/debugging.